TX to Ae

 [1/(2G)]+j0, just touches the origin of the graph (0+j0), and is known as a circle of constant conductance.

-In section 1-33, we showed that the effect of a tightly coupled conventional transformer, to a good first approximation at least, is to carry out an impedance transformation according to the square of the turns ratio.
+In [AC Theory, Section 41], it was shown that the effect of a tightly coupled conventional transformer, to a good first approximation at least, is to carry out an impedance transformation according to the square of the turns ratio.

 Z' = ( Np / NsZ